 But it was the multiple stories about Harding’s illness and passing that stirred discussion for decades.
 Harding hadn’t been in good health when he took off for a West Coast tour that some people saw as a step in laying the groundwork for a 1924 re-election campaign.

-Witnesses said Harding didn’t look well during the trip, and that he may have suffered a bout with food poisoning after eating some seafood.
+Witnesses said Harding didn’t look well during the trip, and that he may have suffered a bout with food poisoning after eating seafood.
 Harding’s doctors were concerned enough about his health to divert his train to San Francisco.
 Harding was able to walk off the train into a limousine, which took him to the Palace Hotel.

 Doctors huddled over the president for several days.
 Harding appeared to rally on August 2, but he slumped over in his bed sometime after 7 p.m. and died almost instantly.
 The initial official cause of death was a stroke, but that has been discounted in recent years.

-“It was a heart attack,” said historian Robert Ferrell in 1996 interview with C-SPAN, discussing his book, “The Strange Deaths of President Harding.”
+“It was a heart attack,” said historian Robert Ferrell in a 1996 interview with C-SPAN, discussing his book, “The Strange Deaths of President Harding.”
 The suddenness of his passing ruled out a stroke, he said.

 Ferrell also said there were five doctors at the hotel attending to Harding.
 It had been determined before Harding’s death that he had an enlarged heart and that he tired easily.
 One reason the doctors listed a stroke as a cause of death, he said, is that physicians didn’t fully understand heart attack symptoms in the early 1920s.